metal-crow/SongSyncDesktop/README.md

 	1. The android sdk must be installed.
 More specificly, you need the adb.exe executable usually installed in C:\Users\[User]\AppData\Local\Android\android-sdk\platform-tools by the android sdk.
 	2. Make sure you have the drivers for your phone installed (use manufacuror's drivers), or the phone may not be detected when plugged in via usb.
 	3. You must have Android debug mode(adb interface) enabled on your phone.
 This is under developer options, and the box marked android debugging.
+	4. You cannot lock your phone during the sync.